Arms + Armor Demonstrations

 (No demonstrations on Oct 24, Nov 14, 15 & 28 or Dec 26.)

 Join us for this fun interactive program, and learn all about different kinds of arms and armor used by knights and soldiers, including Roman soldiers, Medieval knights and beyond!
 Free with museum admission.
 Events held in the Museum Conference Room.
 Schedule subject to change; please check our Events Calendar for up-to-date information.

-Join us before your Arms + Armor Demonstration for a Sword Workshop—exciting workshops which allow participants to try out different kinds of arms and stances used by knights, samurai, and beyond!
+Join us after your Arms + Armor Demonstration for a Sword Workshop—exciting workshops which allow participants to try out different kinds of arms and stances used by knights, samurai, and beyond!

 14th Century Knight - The Hundred Years War, the Bubonic Plague, the emergence of Knightly plate armor: all of this happened in the 14th century, an age of transition both socially and technologically.
 Explore this world of change by experiencing it!
 Interact with the knight and learn how important the common soldier became during this period.

 Company Of The Wolfe Argent - Representing a company of 15th century Burgundian men-at-arms, this group employs period clothing and weaponry to offer a lively glimpse of arms and armor, society, and daily life in the late Middle Ages

 King Arthur: Myth versus Reality - The Fall of the Roman Empire in the west brought about a world of change.
 From the perceived order of empire, to the chaos of warring factions emerged Europe of the Middle-Ages and the Knight.
 Often seen as an age of darkness, the myths and realities surrounding knighthood grew out of the Middle Ages.
 Compare our modern imaginings of the Arthurian knight with a more realistic presentation of a mounted warrior from the time when Arthur may have lived.